Keep Employees Happy And Healthy With On-Site Chiropractic Care

 - Insurance-based plans.
 If chiropractic care is already offered as a benefit under the company insurance plan, treatments can be billed just the same as if the employee were to visit the chiropractor at his or her office.
 If patients would normally be required to provide a co-pay, they would still do so.

-- Company paid plans.
+- The company paid plans.
 In this case, the company offering the benefit would pay the chiropractor a set fee based on a monthly contract.
 The fee is determined based on the number of hours the chiropractor is expected to be on-site and/or the number of patients he or she is expected to treat.

 - Company subsidized plans.
 This is a hybrid of the two plans mentioned above.
 The employer will set up the contract with the chiropractor and pay a portion of the fee with employees who use the service paying the rest of the fee at the time of treatment.